gpoore/codebraid/README.md

   automatically.

-* `outside_main`={`true`, `false`} — This allows code chunks to overwrite the Codebraid template code.
+* `outside_main`={`true`, `false`} — This allows code chunks to overwrite the Codebraid template code when code is executed with Codebraid's built-in code execution system.
 It is primarily useful for languages like Rust, in which code is inserted by default into a `main()` template.
 In that case, if a session *starts* with one or more code chunks with `outside_main=true`, these are used instead of the beginning of the `main()` template.
   Similarly, if a session *ends* with one or more code chunks with `outside_main=true`, these are used instead of the end of the `main()`